Japan Movie Reviews: My Neighbor Totoro

 The innocence, however, is tinged with sadness as we discover why they have moved.
 There is a meeting in My Neighbor Totoro of the dreamlike and reality.
 The visuals and story that are conjured are typically imaginative and surreal from the film-maker's mind, like Totoro waiting in the rain under an umbrella or a giant twelve legged cat-bus.
 This is complimented by Joe Hisashi's lively and evocative score.
 The pre- and post-credit sequences are as usual a treat.

 This film feels like a celebration of the wonders of the natural world.
 Writer-director Miyazaki explores themes of the environment, health, growth, innocent curiosity (rather than nosiness), family and understanding.
 What could have been scary is actually fantastical.

-Movie Reviews by Hemanth Kissoon
+Japanese Cinema Reviews by Hemanth Kissoon

 The Castle of Cagliostro

 Cyber City Oedo 808

 Grave of the Fireflies